 Our first RV project was a 10-year-old Prowler 25-foot fifth wheel trailer.

 It had seen a hard life, but we bought it cheap enough and wanted to make a good vacation RV out of it.

-The first thing to go was the dinette.
+The very first thing to go was the dinette.
 My wife and I have a particular dislike for RV dinettes.
 Since there are only 2 of us, dinettes take up way too much space inside the RV.
-Plus, as you get older, it becomes more difficult to get in and out of those dinette seats which are so confining!
+Plus, as you get older, it becomes more difficult to get in and out of those dinette seats — which are so confining!

 A simple small round table and 2 chairs works well inside the RV, and it looks a lot better too.

 For the table, we picked a pine table top from Home Depot, and the familiar metal tube table legs from Camping World.
-After a few coats of polyurethane, we had a table that could still be easily removed.
+After a few coats of polyurethane, we had an RV table that could still be easily removed.

-The next step was the badly worn and faded blue carpet throughout the RV.
+The next step was to replace the badly worn and faded blue carpet throughout the RV.